TekWizely/my-alternatives/README.md

 ----------------
 ##### Misc Notes

 As of `v0.6.0`, my-alternatives is a complete re-write.
-As much as possible, commands are implemented as pass-through to update-alternatives, pointing to your active configuration.
+As much as possible, commands are implemented as pass-through to _update-alternatives_, pointing to your active configuration.

 My-Alternatives does not require _root / sudo_ privileges to use, as it creates and maintains user-owned configuration directories.